Dementia

 Laboratory testing

-Tests should include thyroid-stimulating hormone and vitamin B12 levels.
-Routine complete blood count (CBC), kidney and liver function tests are sometimes recommended, but yield is very low.
+Tests should include thyroid-stimulating hormone (TSH) and vitamin B12 levels.
+Routine complete blood count (CBC) and kidney and liver function tests are sometimes recommended, but their yield for identifying underlying disease is very low.

 If clinical findings suggest a specific disorder, other tests (eg, for HIV or syphilis) are indicated.
-Lumbar puncture should be considered if a chronic infection or neurosyphilis is suspected or if prion disease or an autoimmune disorder is suspected in patients with rapidly progressive dementia.
-Other tests may be used to exclude causes of delirium.
+Lumbar puncture should be considered if chronic infection or neurosyphilis is suspected or in patients with a rapidly progressive dementia to evaluate for possible prion disease or an autoimmune disorder.

 Neuroimaging

 CT or MRI should be done in the initial evaluation of dementia and after any unexplained change in cognition or mental status.
-Neuroimaging can identify potentially reversible structural disorders (eg, normal-pressure hydrocephalus, brain tumors, subdural hematoma) and certain metabolic disorders (eg, pantothenate kinase-associated neurodegeneration [formerly known as Hallervorden-Spatz disease], Wilson disease) and irreversible disorders (eg, stroke, leukodystrophy, Creutzfeld-Jacob disease).
+Neuroimaging can identify potentially reversible structural disorders (eg, normal-pressure hydrocephalus, brain tumors, subdural hematoma) and certain metabolic disorders (eg, pantothenate kinase-associated neurodegeneration, Wilson disease) and irreversible disorders (eg, stroke, leukodystrophy, Creutzfeld-Jacob disease).

 Occasionally, electroencephalography (EEG) is useful (eg, to evaluate episodic lapses in attention or bizarre behavior).

-PET with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG) or single-photon emission CT (SPECT) can provide information about cerebral perfusion patterns and help with differential diagnosis (eg, in differentiating Alzheimer disease from frontotemporal dementia and dementia with Lewy bodies).
+PET with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG) or single-photon emission CT (SPECT) can provide information about cerebral perfusion patterns and help differentiate Alzheimer disease from frontotemporal dementia and dementia with Lewy bodies (5).

 Treatment of Dementia